-Nucleus Research conducted a study on small and mid-size organizations (companies fewer than 500 people) that had adopted enterprise content management and found that for every dollar invested in ECM, the organizations experienced $8.55 in real-world benefits.
+Nucleus Research conducted a study on small and mid-size organizations (companies fewer than 500 people) that had adopted an enterprise content management system and found that for every dollar invested in ECM, the organizations experienced $8.55 in real-world benefits.
 That constitutes a 750% ROI.

 Here was their summary:

 Nucleus found that for small to medium businesses, investing in content management returns $8.55 in benefits per dollar spent.
 The key value drivers for these solutions are increased user productivity and cost savings from redeployed staff or avoided additional hires.
 As organizational transparency and the value of data continue to grow, companies that fail to fully leverage their own digital content will lag behind more savvy competitors.

 An ECM system adds value to almost every department in the organization.
 The benefits are seen in a variety of ways across divisions and departments, but they all have one thing in common: digital documents improve and facilitate work and reduce costs.
 In addition, an ECM system can ensure compliance and ensure the security of documents within the business since digital documents are much safer to store than paper.
 Integration into existing processes within the organization is also easier.